Northwestern Pacific Railroad: History

+Prior to completing the line to Eureka, operations over the southern portion of the Northwestern Pacific included daily freight trains #112 and #113 between Willits and Santa Rosa, train #133 between Santa Rosa and Tiburon, trains #153 and #154 between Petaluma and the Guerneville branch to Duncans Mills, train #102 between Glen Ellen and Tiburon, train #109 between Tiburon and Sausalito, train #145 over the narrow gauge between Occidental and San Anselmo, train #202 between Willits and Sherwood, and train #251 operating over the logging branches out of Sherwood.
+Passenger trains #131 and #132 ran between Sausalito and Willits, trains #21 and #22 between Sausalito and Ukiah, train #23 between Sausalito and Healdsburg, trains #17 and #20 between Sausalito and the Guerneville branch to Duncans Mills, trains #9, #10, and #14 between Sausalito and Glen Ellen, trains #6 and #7 between Sausalito and San Quentin, train #4 between Tiburon and San Rafael, train #92 over the narrow gauge between Sausalito and Cazadero, train #84 over the narrow gauge between Sausalito and Point Reyes, and #101, a mixed freight and passenger train operated on the Sebastopol branch.
+Sunday and holiday passenger trains often required two locomotives and sometimes two or more sections.
+Independence day traffic required borrowing 25 or 30 Southern Pacific coaches.

+Completion of the line between Willits and Eureka was disrupted by the 1906 San Francisco earthquake; plans and right-of-way documents were destroyed in the subsequent fire.
+Engines 8, 12, 19, 104, 153 and 154 were shipped to Eureka by boat in 1911.
+After a time-expedient "punt" of the route through the unstable Eel River Canyon, construction was finally completed in October 1914 when a "golden spike" ceremony and celebration was held to mark the accomplishment.

 The railroad used ferries of San Francisco Bay for freight transfer until connected to the national rail network at Napa Junction by the Santa Rosa and Carquinez Railroad in 1888.
 The Santa Rosa and Carquinez remained part of SP independent of the NWP with a primary freight interchange at Schellville.
 SP's Santa Rosa branch continued from Schellville through Sonoma to a separate terminal yard on North Street in Santa Rosa.
 Freight interchange was predominantly through Ignacio, but there was a second connection to the SP in Santa Rosa until the line through the Valley of the Moon was abandoned in 1935.

 The railroad service became popular; an early daily NWP timetable shows 10 passenger trains each way, plus dozens of freights.
 The rail line soon replaced steam schooners as the main means of getting lumber from Humboldt County to market.
 Rail service to inland areas facilitated local development of the lumber industry.

 In 1929 the AT&SF sold its half-interest to the Southern Pacific, making the NWP a full SP subsidiary.